ST’s CEO speaks of shame at European failure

 Chery opened: “It is clear that Europe has totally failed to be a leader in connecting 5 to 10 billion people.
 Europe is out of the PC, out of the phone, out of personal electronics, out of the smartphone.
 I feel shame to have participated in this battle lost.”

 It may be that Chery has just emerged from conducting a strategic review of ST’s business and is seeing the bigger picture and feels now is the time for plain speaking.
-The strategic review is one of the first tasks Chery gave himself in the CEO position and many are waiting to see if there will be any significant changes from the inherited policy of running a broad-line chip company that is fab-lite for digital and makes differentiated silicon for More-than-Moore technologies.
+The strategic review is one of the first tasks Chery gave himself in the CEO position and many are waiting to see if there will be any significant changes from the inherited policy of running a broad-line chip company that is fab-lite for digital ICs and makes differentiated silicon for More-than-Moore technologies.

 Speaking to his MEMS and sensors audience Chery continued: “We can do better.
 We can win the battle to connect 50 billion devices, to connect automobiles, trucks, scooters, to make smart factories, infrastructure, healthcare and planes.
 We can win the battle to make them more natural and neutral to the climate.”
-He added with more emphasis: “We must win this win this battle for young people who want to live in Europe, raise families in Europe.”
+He added with more emphasis: “We must win this battle for young people who want to live in Europe, raise families in Europe.”
 Chery did not spell it out but there is an implication that without winning in technology in some shape or form Europe will not able to sustain its standard of living and will not just be overtaken by other regions such as China but could lose its first-world status.

 “There is a case for Europe to claim leadership in automotive and industrial.
 We have the best engineers, the best IP.
 There are other sectors in which we are excellent.
 Please leverage this event to create this ambition,” Chery concluded.